tomaszprasolek/AZ204-DocumentVault/README.md

 # AZ204-DocumentVault
 Azure Document Vault with Expiry &amp; CDN Integration (Develop for Azure storage)

+## Azure resources

+- Azure App Service - web application to upload documents to Azure
+- Azure Storage - to store the uploaded documents
+- Azure Key Vault - to store the secrets

 ## Commands

 Deploy Bicep script when create resource group in it: